Len42/DaveyBot/README.md

 See [http://www.lmp.dyndns.org/daveybot/daveybot.html](http://www.lmp.dyndns.org/daveybot/daveybot.html) for general information about DaveyBot.

+**Please note** that this project is many years old and is not compatible with current versions of Xbox, Windows, Arduino, etc.

 ## DaveyBot Software

 The DaveyBot program is written in C#.
 Its source code is in the "DaveyBotApp" directory.